 Qualitative Standard: Grade-Point Average Requirement

-Wheaton’s satisfactory academic progress policy requires that students must meet the 2.0 cumulative GPA required for graduation by the end of their second year.
+Wheaton’s satisfactory academic progress policy requires that students must meet the 2.0 cumulative GPA required for graduation by the completion of their second year.
 Until that time, a minimum GPA of 1.67 must be maintained.
-If the student’s GPA does not meet these standards, s/he will lose eligibility for federal financial aid funding.
+If the student’s GPA does not meet these standards, s/he will lose eligibility for federal financial aid funding until such time as the cumulative GPA meets the required standard or the student has an approved appeal based on an academic plan that demonstrates how the GPA deficiency will be successfully addressed.

 Unofficial Withdrawals

 Although Wheaton’s official withdrawal policy requires a student to notify the Registrar’s office in writing of their intent to withdraw, the Office of Student Financial Services also reviews the records of all aided students who fail to complete any coursework in a given term.
 Failure to complete coursework is defined as receiving grades of WD, NG, or F in all courses for which the student was registered.
-In order to determine if such a student completed any single course, the student’s faculty members are contacted to determine a last date of attendance based upon faculty records of attendance (if taken), exams or papers completed, or other positive participation factors.
-If it can not be demonstrated that the student remained enrolled in at least one course for the entire period of enrollment, the Office of Student Financial Services will use the last documented date of attendance as the student’s “unofficial withdrawal” date.
+In order to determine if such a student completed any single course, the student’s faculty members are contacted to determine a last date of attendance based upon faculty records of attendance (if taken), exams or papers completed, or other participation at an academically related activity.
+If it cannot be demonstrated that the student remained enrolled in at least one course for the entire period of enrollment, the Office of Student Financial Services will use the last documented date of attendance as the student’s “unofficial withdrawal” date.
 This date will be used in determining the Title IV refund due back to the programs.
-If a last date can not be documented, the college will use the 50% point of the term as the last date of enrollment.
+If a last date cannot be documented, the college will use the 50% point of the term as the last date of enrollment.

 Course Withdrawals